UniExeterRSE/intro-to-python/_episodes/10_imports.md

 ~~~
 {: .output}

-In addition to reading the documentation (seriously, do this first), you can type `math.` and then hit the tab key.
+In addition to reading the documentation, you can type `math.` and then hit the tab key.
 This should give you a list of everything available to use.

 ## Exercise: generate random numbers